CMCD1996/Portfolio/_posts/2021-02-22-book-review-complications.md

 ---
 layout: post
-title: "Book Review XI: Complications - A Surgeon's Notes on an Imperfect Science by Atul Gawande"
+title: "Book Review XI: Complications - A Surgeon's Notes on an Imperfect Science by Atul Gawande (Review in Progress)"
 ---

 This entry is a continuation of my book review series.